Skip to main content

 • Typical specimen thickness will be below 10 µm.
 Thicker specimens may lose lateral imaging resolution due to projection overlay.

-• Off-line sample pre-alignment and characterisation will be available.
+• Off-line sample pre-alignment and characterization will be available.

 The Nanoprobe beamline will enable key techniques including: